Fees and Charges

 The Access to Learning Fund (ALF) is provided by the government to assist UK undergraduates, postgraduates, and some other classes of students, who experience financial difficulty.
 The University Hardship Fund is provided by the University to assist all students who experience unexpected financial difficulties.

-Completed forms should be sent to Bursar – with a title Family Name, First Name – Hardship Application.
+To apply please e-mail College Hardship Officer – with a title Family Name, First Name – Hardship Application.